0ddjob/Exelvision/README.md

 The EXL100 could accept ROM cartridges from 8KByte to 32KByte in size, including BASIC.
 By using a 4Mbit ROM (27C040) we can fit all known ROMs onto one cartridge.
 How exciting.<br>
 I've designed two versions: a simple 256kbit version that will hold a single 32KByte ROM (like the olden days) and the 4Mbit version that will hold up to 16 32KByte ROMs.<br>
 ### Status
 - 1-Apr-2025:  Pending test fabrication
+- 10-Apr-2025: Test PCBs arrived & verified!
+Refer YouTube video.

 ![3D image of EXLROM 4MBit cartridge](/Images/EXLROM_4Mbit_3D.png)